greenelab/phenoplier_manuscript/manuscript.md

 An example of this is shown in Figure {@fig:entire_process}c.
 In the original MultiPLIER study, the authors reported that one of the latent variables, identified as LV603, was associated with a known neutrophil pathway and highly correlated with neutrophil count estimates from whole blood RNA-seq profiles [@doi:10.1186/s13059-016-1070-5].
 We analyzed LV603 using PhenoPLIER and found that
-1) neutrophil counts and other white blood cell traits were ranked among the top 10 traits out of 4,091 (Figure {@fig:entire_process}c, bottom), and basophils count and percentage were significantly associated with this LV when using our regression method (Supplementary Table @tbl:sup:phenomexcan_assocs:lv603), and 2) LV603's genes were expressed in highly relevant cell types (Figure {@fig:entire_process}c, top).
+1) neutrophil counts and other white blood cell traits were ranked among the top 10 traits out of 4,091 (Figure {@fig:entire_process}c, bottom), and basophils count and percentage were significantly associated with this LV when using our regression method (Table @tbl:sup:phenomexcan_assocs:lv603), and 2) LV603's genes were expressed in highly relevant cell types (Figure {@fig:entire_process}c, top).
 These initial results suggested that groups of functionally related and co-expressed genes tend to correspond to groups of trait-associated genes, and the approach can link transcriptional mechanisms from large and diverse dataset collections to complex traits.